How to get an internship with a big graduate employer

 How to find an internship or placement at a big employer

-You can look at the vacancies advertised on TARGETjobs.
+You can find internship vacancies advertised on TARGETjobs.
 Or if you know that a company runs a graduate scheme, chances are it will have an internship programme too – most employers have a careers website where you can find out.

 Don’t be lulled into a false sense of security by deadlines that seem ages away.
 If an employer gets enough good internship applications before the set deadline, it may cut the application period short.
 To be on the safe side, as soon as you see an internship advertised, start work on your application so you can submit it in good time.